A Comprehensive Survey on Multi-modal Conversational Emotion Recognition with Deep Learning: Applications of Multi-modal Conversational Emotion Analysis

 \subsection{Financial Field Analysis}

-In the field of financial analysis, emotion analysis can help financial practitioners and investors better understand the emotional state of the market and predict market trends, thereby helping investors make correct investment decisions \cite{gerczuk2021emonet}.
-For example, some financial institutions and financial practitioners use emotion analysis technology to calculate market emotion index to measure market emotion, which can provide investors with an objective reference value.
+In the field of financial analysis, emotion analysis can help financial practitioners and investors better understand the emotional state of the market and predict market trends, thereby helping investors make correct investment decisions \cite{gerczuk2021emonet}. {For example, the improved GPT model \cite{xingdesigning} combined with the emotion analysis module achieved an accuracy of 88.34\% in the financial emotion classification task, which is significantly better than the original GPT model (74.57\% accuracy) that did not use emotion information.
+The results show that emotion factors can provide the model with richer semantics and market tendency judgment basis, further verifying the actual effectiveness and research value of emotion analysis in financial text understanding and trend prediction.}